IcemanMick/ci_pp2_feeling-quizzy/README.md

 - Home Page
 - Quiz Page
-- Updates and Newsletter Sign Up Page
+- News and Feedback Page
 - Timeout Page (should the user not complete the quiz in the alotted time)

 ### Colour Choices
 The main colours used in the website are a blue/navy colour called rgba (25, 50, 190, 0.75), and a standard Light Blue with Whitesmoke borders on the buttons.
 These colours are in honour of the Dublin GAA jersey colours, as I'm from Dublin in Ireland.

 <details><summary>rgba (25, 50, 190, 0.75)</summary><img src="./assets/docs/features/001_rgba_color1.png"></details>